hemanth-sunkireddy/Network-File-System/README.md

 11- Copy File
 ```

-### Testing:

- ### LRU CACHE IMPLEMENTATION:
-// NEED TO IMPLEMENT.

-### REDUNDANCY:
-1. Create and delete operations in Duplicated servers - True
-2. Read and write operations from the duplicated servers - False

 ### Storage Server
 1. In README file of storage_server folder.

+### Naming Server
+1. In README file of naming server folder.

 ### Documentation of the project: